planetshell/db-capstone-project/readme.md

 6. Employee - [EmployeeID, FirstName, LastName, Role, Salary]

 ### Task-2 Creating the ER-Diagram in MySQL workbench
 MySQL workbench was used to create a normalized entity relationship model or ER diagram for the Little Lemon database management system.
-The diagram show a one-to-many relationship between entities.
-The diagram also show that the database adheres to the 3 fundamental normal forms 1NF, 2NF and 3NF.
+The diagram show all entities or tables along with their related attributes, constraints, primary keys and secondary keys.The diagram show a one-to-many relationship between entities.
+Finally diagram also show that the database adheres to the 3 fundamental normal forms 1NF, 2NF and 3NF.
 The forward engineering feature was then used to implement the Little Lemom database schema.

 ![Little Lemon Data Model](LittleLemonDataModel/LittleLemonDM.png)